amrishparmar/Sammy-for-MyAnimeList/README.md

 ```

 You may need to replace `python` with `python3` in the commands above to run the correct version of Python, particularly on some Mac/Linux configurations.

-#### Binaries
-I will make executable binaries available once the first complete version is ready.

 Enjoy! :)